learn-co-curriculum/curriculum-team/curtools.md

 * melding commits
 * cleaning up commit histories

-If this is a growth area, signal it early.
+If this is a growth area, be sure to communicate this early so that we can show you advanced techniques which help editors / authors work more efficiently.